Grasse, France: What to pack, what to wear, and when to go [2024]

 January

-January in Grasse is cold.
+January in Grasse is brisk.
 The average overnight temperatures in the area are in the high 30s F (single digits C).
 It tends to rain regularly.
 But the colder weather doesn't bring low humidity, which is in the 50% to 60% range on average.

 What to wear/what to pack: